ankit-arora-369/wazuh-kubernetes-gke/README.md

 * `master` branch contains the latest code, be aware of possible bugs on this branch.

-## Contribute

-If you want to contribute to our project please don't hesitate to send a pull request.
-You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh), by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com), to ask questions and participate in discussions.

 ## Credits and Thank you

 Based on the previous work from wazuh-kubernetes [wazuh/wazuh-kubernetes](https://github.com/wazuh/wazuh-kubernetes) (2020/02/09).